-Jessica Rowlands, from Newport, is studying Primary Studies with QTS at USW.
+Jessica Rowlands, from Newport, is studying primary teaching at the University.

 What were your main reasons for choosing to study teacher training here?